ClassicPress/ClassicPress/.github/CONTRIBUTING.md

 If your change meets all of these criteria then we will most likely accept it.

 We take a lot of care with our platform, and ClassicPress is maintained by volunteers in our free time.
-This means there may be some delays in merging pull requests.
+This means there may be some delays in reviewing and merging pull requests.

 ## What to work on?